TTM Supplier Sustainability Code of Conduct

 • Silica-based products, including polysilicon

-• Steel
+• Steel and steel products

 • Sodium Hydroxide (Lye or Caustic Soda)